brorb/710-wiki/README.md

 - Build command: `npm install && npm run build`
 - Start command: `npm run start`

-Connect this repository to a Railway service that honors `railway.toml`; the service will run the build script (which installs and builds Quartz) and serve the generated `quartz-site/public/` directory.
+Connect this repository to a Railway service that honors `railway.toml`; the service will run the build script (which installs and builds Quartz) and serve the generated `quartz-site/public/` directory with standard static hosting (no SPA fallback).